Firs Header 14

 The impact of our reading curriculum is evident in:

-• Fluent and confident readers who can confidently apply their knowledge and experience through a range of texts through the Key Stage 2 curriculum and beyond.
+• Fluent and confident reader who can confidently apply their knowledge and experience through a range of texts through the Key Stage 2 curriculum and beyond.

 • Children develop a deep love in literature through the consistent exposure to high quality texts.